ubc-cirrus-lab/caribou/QUICK_START.md

 The following guide will help you get started with the Caribou framework.

+##  Permissions

+To use the Caribou framework, you need to have the necessary permissions to deploy and run workflows.
+Additionally, the workflows themselves need permissions to interact with the AWS services.

+More information on the required permissions can be found in the [IAM Policies](docs/iam_policies.md) document.

 ## Setup a new workflow

 To set up a new workflow, in your command line, navigate to the directory where you want to create the new workflow and run: